 The application delivery fabric consists of two components - the Kemp 360 Central instance for licensing/management and the individual ADC instances.
 Licenses may be issued to ADC instances on any supported platform from a single Kemp 360 Central.

 |Amazon Web Services (AWS)||Y||Y|

-To permanently license Kemp 360 Central for Metered Licensing, you need a Kemp ID and an Order or Contract ID.
+To permanently license Kemp 360 Central for Metered or Pooled Licensing, you need a Kemp ID and an Order or Contract ID.
 If you do not have an Order or Contract ID, you will get a trial license.